apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 1 - BaaS/README.md

 The objective of this lesson is to provide an overview of API Backend-as-a-Service (BaaS).
 This includes interacting with data collections, calling the RESTful services exposed automatically by BaaS, and using the BaaS query language against the data collection.

 ##Prerequisites
-■	Your Apigee Edge organization name, user name, and the password ■	Your Apigee API BaaS organization name
+- [x] Your Apigee Edge organization name, user name, and the password
+- [x] Your Apigee API BaaS organization name

 ##Estimated Time: 30 mins
 1. **Interacting with Data Collections** in the BaaS can be done easily from the BaaS portal.
 The BaaS portal provides a user interface built using the RESTful APIs automatically exposed by BaaS for data collections.
 A data collection called `hotels` has already been created for you in your BaaS instance.